-Skin Absorption: Tritium diffuses through the skin from tritiated water vapour in air, and from tritiated liquid on the skin.
-Experience has shown that a person working in an atmosphere containing tritiated vapour will take in half as much tritium by absorption through the skin as he will by inhalation (i.e., one-third through the skin and two-thirds via inhalation).
+Skin Absorption: Tritium diffuses through the skin from tritiated water vapour in air, and from containing tritiated vapour, you will take in half as much tritium by absorption through the skin as you will by inhalation (i.e., one-third through the skin and two-thirds via inhalation).

 It may seem peculiar that tritium in the form of water vapour in air enters the body through the skin and lungs, when these organs constantly give off water to the air in the form of perspiration and water vapour in exhaled breath.
 Yet, that's not the whole story.
-Tritium enters the body by diffusion - the process by which water molecules in air and in the body constantly move about, bouncing against one another.
+Tritium diffuses through the skin quite easily, even when you are sweating.